Child Health Regional Meetings

 - The North Carolina Institute of Public Health, Gillings School of Global Health, the University of North Carolina at Chapel Hill

-The training content is appropriate for all local Child Health staff including healthcare providers (physicians, physician assistants, nurse practitioners, and Child Health Enhanced Role Nurses).
-5.5 hours of nursing continuing education will be awarded.
+The training content is appropriate for all local Child Health staff including healthcare providers (physicians, physician assistants, social workers, nurse practitioners, and Child Health Enhanced Role Nurses).
+Nursing continuing education hours have been applied for.
 The full content for this training is approved for Child Health Enhanced Role Nurse continuing education hours for re-rostering.

 The workshops will begin with Registration at 8:30 am, and the training content will run 9:00 am-3:45 pm with two short breaks and a catered lunch.
-The $40 tuition includes CEH, lunch and beverage breaks.
+The $40 tuition includes CEH, lunch and beverage breaks (Water and light snacks will be offered.
+Coffee is not included).

 Child Health Program Updates